Monday, August 20th, 2018

 If you or anyone you know suffers from fibromyalgia or the symptoms of fibromyalgia do not hesitate to contact Comprehensive Healthcare Group, a physiatrist in Oceanside and Valley Stream today.

 Thursday, June 14th, 2018

 Whiplash is a common condition that causes pain in the neck and head specifically.
 The most common cause of whiplash is being involved in a car accident.
-Often times, when the car of the injured person is hit from behind, the force causes the passenger’s head to abruptly jerk forward and then backwards.
+Often times, when the car of the injured person is hit from behind, the force causes the passenger’s head to abruptly jerk forward and then backward.
 The intense impact can cause the muscles in the neck to stretch and sometimes tear.
 For a chiropractor in Oceanside or Valley Stream that treats whiplash, contact us here.